plurid/deon/packages/deon-javascript/README.md

 }
 ```

-The `mapValue` starts after the space of the `mapKey` and continues until the end of the line or until a comma.
+A `mapValue` starts after the space of the `mapKey` and continues until the end of the line or until a comma.

 ``` deon